-Amid the proliferation of fake news regarding COVID-19, dissemination of reliable information to wider audience was paramount.
-The support provided by the United Nations system to health authorities on risk communication allowed the latter to reach the public with useful information about the pandemic in a timely manner, to identify threats and fake news about the virus at an early stage and to adjust their messaging to the general population and to targeted groups.
-To inform the public and all interested parties of the evolution of the pandemic, a public dashboard that enabled the real-time monitoring of COVID-19 cases in the country73 was launched in March 2020.
-The real-time monitoring platform reflects several indicators, including the number of confirmed COVID-19 cases, the number of people who have recovered and the number of deaths, with data disaggregated by age, sex, geographical location and date of case registration, stipulating also the confirmed cases among pregnant women, young people, etc., which allows evidence-based decision-making.
+Amidst the proliferation of fake news regarding COVID-19, dissemination of reliable information to wider audience was paramount.
+The support provided by UN system to health authorities on risk communication allowed the latter to reach the public with useful information about the pandemic in a timely manner, identify threats and fake news about the virus at an early stage and adjust their messaging to the general population and to targeted groups.
+To inform the public and all interested parties of the evolution of the pandemic, a public dashboard that enabled the real-time monitoring of COVID-19 cases in the country75 was launched in March 2020.
+The real-time monitoring platform reflects several indicators, including the number of confirmed COVID-19 cases, number of people who have recovered, number of deaths, data being disaggregated by age, sex, geographical location, date of case registration, stipulating also the confirmed cases among pregnant women, young people etc, which allows evidence-based decision making.